xquercus/load-balanced-scheduler/README.md

 ### Failed cards aren't getting load balanced.

 This is expected behavior.  *Load Balanced Scheduler* balances cards that stock Anki would "fuzz".
 Anki doesn't "fuzz" failed cards when they move back into the review queue so they are not load balanced.
 Additionally, while this would be easy to add, it would patch core parts of the v2 scheduler which is still in development.
 It's not worth putting scheduling at risk if there is a silent failure.
-On the other hand, the "fuzz" function itself is low level and has remained stable.
+The "fuzz" function itself has been very stable over time.

 ### Under the v2 scheduler logs show multiple intervals being calculated for the same card.